EleoXDA/EleoXDA/README.md

 ---
 ## :information_desk_person:  About Me
-#### I am a junior mobile developer/fullstack web developer.
+#### I am a fullstack developer.
 My journey started on XDA Developers Forum in 2012.
 Following that:

 - I started learning Bash and XML, whilst contributing to other developer's works.
 - After that, I expanded my programming knowledge to Kotlin and Flutter.